NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 As a successor to OpenDNSSEC Cascade is clearly intended to offer continuity to current users of OpenDNSSEC, but should be usable by anyone.
-In particular while functionally Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology or has a slightly different architecture than that of OpenDNSSEC, in order to offer a superior experience to that offered by OpenDNSSEC.
+In particular while functionally Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a slightly different architecture than that of OpenDNSSEC, in order to offer a superior experience to that offered by OpenDNSSEC.